|

 I decided to make a list of what I expected the

-benefits of the surgery to be, and what improvements to my life will
+benefits of the surgery to be, and what improvements to my life will be.
+Some

-offensive, or just generally weird, but that's the way my brain works.
+generally weird, but that's the way my brain works.
+These are in no particular

-These are in no particular order, except roughly the order in which I
+order, except roughly the order in which I added them.

 - Be able to keep up with Isaac, who has just turned two